rokash7/Kinder/README.md

 "takers" or "givers" analise and swipe right if they see fit to communicate about donation, otherwise swipe left

-each donation is worth some amount of Karma points, betermined by "taker" "givers" have leaderboards, to drive better engagement to participate in charity
+each donation is worth some amount of Karma points, betermined by "taker".
+"givers" have leaderboards, to drive better engagement to participate in charity